Honey-Balsamic BBQ Meatballs are sticky, sassy, and saucy. Packed with protein, this gluten free appetizer recipe is perfect for sharing!

 Honey Balsamic BBQ Meatballs | iowagirleats.com

 Mini meatballs are held together with cooked quinoa instead of bread crumbs to make them gluten-free, then are coated in a sticky, sweet-tart homemade Honey-Balsamic BBQ Sauce.
-I’ve been on a meatball bender since giving this quinoa/bread crumb swap a go early last week.
-I made Low-Carb Spaghetti Squash and Meatballs twice, then these sweet and tangy Honey-Balsamic BBQ Meatballs.
-If you liked my Honey and Balsamic Onions Chicken Skillet – you will LOVE these meatballs!

 Honey-Balsamic-BBQ-Meatballs-03_mini

-Anyway, combine ingredients including balsamic vinegar, honey, ketchup, Worcestershire sauce (check the label to make sure yours is gluten free – I used Lea & Perrins which is GF,) Dijon mustard, brown sugar, salt, and pepper in a saucepan then bring to a boil.
+In a small saucepan combine balsamic vinegar, honey, ketchup, Worcestershire sauce, Dijon mustard, brown sugar, salt, and pepper then bring to a boil.
 Lower the heat then simmer for 45 minutes.
-As it simmers, the BBQ sauce will thicken and sweeten – YUM.

 Honey-Balsamic-BBQ-Meatballs-04_mini

-Meanwhile, rinse 1/3 cup uncooked quinoa then cook it in 2/3 cup water for 10 minutes, or until the quinoa is tender and water is absorbed.
+Meanwhile, rinse 1/3 cup uncooked quinoa then cook it in 2/3 cup water for 10 minutes, or until the quinoa is tender and the water is absorbed.
 Fluff it with a fork then cool slightly.

 Honey-Balsamic-BBQ-Meatballs-05_mini